nathanhammond/nathanhammond.com/wp-content/plugins/rs-feedburner/readme.txt

-=== RS FeedBurner ===
+=== RS FeedBurner - Easy Implementation of FeedBurner, FeedPress, and FeedBlitz Feeds ===
 Contributors: RedSand
 Donate link: http://www.redsandmarketing.com/rs-feedburner-donate/
-Tags: feedburner, feedpress, feedblitz, feed, feeds, feedsmith, redirect, redirects, rss, seo, subscribe, subscribers, subscription, feedburner alternative, comments
+Tags: feedburner, feedburner plugin, feedpress, feedpress plugin, feedblitz, feedblitz plugin, feed, feed plugin, feeds, feedsmith, redirect, redirects, redirection, rss, seo, subscribe, subscribers, subscription, feedburner alternative, comments
-Requires at least: 3.7
+Requires at least: 3.8
-Tested up to: 4.1
+Tested up to: 4.2
 Stable tag: trunk

 This plugin detects native WordPress feeds and redirects them to your FeedBurner, FeedPress, or FeedBlitz feed so you can track your subscribers.

 == Description ==

+One of the **easiest** ways to implement your FeedBurner, FeedPress, or FeedBlitz feed on your WordPress site. *It just works.*

 This plugin redirects all requests for your native WordPress feeds to your FeedBurner, FeedPress, or FeedBlitz feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.

+This allows you to implement your favorite third-party feed optimization service without having to touch or modify an `.htaccess` file.

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

-As of version 1.4.6, this plugin supports FeedPress and FeedBlitz, popular FeedBurner alternatives.
+As of version 1.4.6, this plugin supports **FeedPress and FeedBlitz, *popular FeedBurner alternatives***.

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/)